APJansen/TDUr/README.md

 ## Video Introduction by Irving Finkel

 For an introduction to both the history and the rules of the game, I highly recommend this very entertaining YouTube video.
-In this video, dr. Irving Finkel, curator of the British Museum and the discoverer and translator of a clay tablet from 177 BC describing the rules of the game, explains the rules and history of the game, and plays a game against popular youtuber Tom Scott.
+In this video, dr. Irving Finkel, curator of the British Museum and the translator of a clay tablet from 177 BC describing the rules of the game, explains the rules and history of the game, and plays a game against popular youtuber Tom Scott.

 [![Alt text](https://img.youtube.com/vi/WZskjLq040I/0.jpg)](https://www.youtube.com/watch?v=WZskjLq040I)